SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.3.4

+- Fixed the issue that tp tools may fail to teleport.
+- Fixed the issue that some tools cannot operate blocks at a far distance after modifying attributes.

 ### 1.3.3

 - Fixed the issue that the tooltip of 'rearrange' button and 'clear' button in the sign edit screen is incorrect.